 For your convenience, a list of overnight accommodations and other Pittsburgh information will be sent with your course materials shortly after the registration deadline.
 Be sure your lodging will permit reasonable travel time to class during morning rush hour.
 Parking in the Oakland section of Pittsburgh is approximately $22 per day.
 It is best to stay at a hotel within walking distance.

 Special arrangements by employer may be made upon request.

 Requests for refunds must be made in writing at least five working days prior to the course.
 The course fee will be returned with a $20 deduction for administrative fees.
 No refunds are issued for cancellations made after the aforementioned deadline or for failure to attend the course.
-In the event for course cancellation, participants are notified and a full refund granted.
+In the event of course cancellation, participants are notified and a full refund granted.

 For additional information, please contact:

 The Critical Care Emergency Medical Transport Paramedic (CCEMTP) program is owned by the University of Maryland Baltimore County (UMBC).
 The CCEMTP program is offered by the Center for Emergency Medicine under license.

 The Center for Emergency Medicine, as an educational institution and as an employer, values equality of opportunity, human dignity, and racial/ethnic and cultural diversity.
 Accordingly, the Center prohibits and will not engage in discrimination or harassment on the basis of race, color, religion, national origin, ancestry, sex, age, marital status, familial status, sexual orientation, disability, or status as a disabled veteran or a veteran of the Vietnam era.
 This policy applies to admissions, employment, access to and treatment by Center programs and activities.
 This is a commitment made by the Center and is in accordance with federal, state, and or local laws and regulations.